Can’t open your hospital CD or USB? Here’s what is on the disc — and what to do next

 After you create an account at dicom-reader.com, you upload the folder that contains your DICOM files.
 The service reads the full study, lets you chat in plain English, and can generate a structured radiology-style write-up with frame-level citations so you can see what the model looked at.

-Upload from CD, USB, or portal download — free to start.
+Create a free account and upload from CD, USB, or portal download — free to start.

 Educational / informational use only.
 See our FAQ and Terms.